 In APA and AMA styles, use the DOI in citations whenever possible.
 If no DOI is present, try the free DOI lookup from CrossRef.
 For more information, watch the short video, Citing an article with a DOI and without a DOI (University of Maryland University College).
 If you have questions, Webster students, faculty and staff should contact the Webster U. Library Reference Department (info in the Help box).

 These websites will assist you in building citations for your bibliographies.
 Always check your citations against a style manual to make sure they are correct.

 Mendeley is a reference/citation manager with web-based, desktop, and mobile versions.
-You can sync your library across different devices.
-Any Webster University user who creates a free Mendeley account using your Webster email address gets:
+You can sync your citation library between these different versions and across different devices.

 The Writing Center takes appointments both in person and online and writing coaches will: